POptUS/POptUS/docs/logging.rst

 just one source.

-Loggers always identically prepend the word "WARNING" to all warning messages and "ERROR" to all errors messages.
+Loggers always identically prepend the word "WARNING" to all warning messages and "ERROR" to all error messages.
 Therefore, users should be able to quickly and effectively identify all warning or error messages in log output.

 Consider the example log output written to the file ``study.log``